 Our 1000km loop was an unforgettable adventure and filled with the kind of randomness that drives me to keep exploring.
 We met about 5 people who spoke any English over 3 weeks; a struggle at times but boy was it worth it!
 We hung out naked in a hot spring with a revered Buddhist Lama.
 We were guests of honour at a Tibetan festival with no idea what we were celebrating.
 Below is a picture of me giving a monk a backie around a holy golden stupa.
 It was that kind of trip.

 We started in Chengdu: a smog filled, vast, modern and characterless city.
 After a nine-hour bus ride that took us past construction sites and up into the mountains (2500m), we were in Kangding.
 This was where we unloaded the bikes and set off under our own steam.
 With Marion only just back on the bike after 4 months injury, I had to squeeze a lot of kit on my bike to help take most of the weight.
-Some new flared Midge bars let me fill the Handlebar Pack (Regular) totally full.
-Along with the bottomless Full Frame Pack, I loved my set-up.
-In contrast, Marion was super light: just the Handlebar Pack Dry (14L) and the Saddle Pack Dry (14L).
+Some new flared Midge bars let me fill the Backcountry Handlebar Pack totally full.
+Along with the bottomless Frame Pack, I loved my set-up.
+In contrast, Marion was super light: just the Expedition Handlebar Pack (14L) and the Expedition Saddle Pack (14L).
 It didn’t rain all trip though!